Simple non-inferential passage: Piece of advice

 A piece of advice is a type of simple non-inferential passage that recommends some future action or course of conduct.
 A mechanic recommending regular oil changes or a doctor recommending that a patient refrain from smoking are examples of pieces of advice.

 Statements of belief or opinion

 A statement of belief or opinion is a type of simple non-inferential passage containing an expression of belief or opinion lacking an inferential claim.
 In A concise introduction to logic, Hurley uses the following example to illustrate:

 Loosely associated statements

 A loosely associated statement is a type of simple non-inferential passage wherein statements about a general subject are juxtaposed but make no inferential claim.
-As a rhetorical device, loosely associated statements may be intended by the speaker to infer a claim or conclusion, but because they lack a coherent logical structure any such interpretation is subjective as loosely associated statements prove nothing and attempt no obvious conclusion.
+As a rhetorical device, loosely associated statements may be intended by the speaker to imply a claim or conclusion, but because they lack a coherent logical structure any such interpretation is subjective as loosely associated statements prove nothing and attempt no obvious conclusion.
 Loosely associated statements can be said to serve no obvious purpose, such as illustration or explanation.